denialromeo/4462-chess-problems/README.md

 ### Possible Errors in Book

 * Problem [1071](http://danielmoore.us/chess-puzzles?id=1071) seems to be mate-in-one (Nc7).
 I've re-labeled it from mate-in-two to mate-in-one.
-* Problem [1325](http://danielmoore.us/chess-puzzles?id=1325) seems to have two light-square bishops.
+* Problem [1325](http://danielmoore.us/chess-puzzles?id=1325) seems to have two light-square white bishops.
 This error isn't present in the 1994 edition.
 * Problem [4362](http://danielmoore.us/chess-puzzles?id=4362) seems to be mate-in-two (Qf1, Kxg4, Qf5).
 I've re-labeled it from mate-in-three to mate-in-two.

 ### Acknowledgments